On the Efficiency of Solving Boolean Polynomial Systems with the Characteristic Set Method: The complexity of BCS

-In this section we will present the complexity bound of {\bf BCS} in different cases.
-First, we consider the quadratic polynomial systems.
-In this case, from the definition of initial depth, we can know that the complexity of solving a branch with higher initial depth is smaller.
+Note that when solving quadratic system, branches with bigger initial depths have less variables, since more variables were eliminated in the former processes.
+Thus, the complexity of solving a branch with bigger initial depth is smaller.
 Based on this observation, we have the following lemma.

-\begin{Lemma} Let $\PS_1$ be the system corresponding to a branch with initial depth $d_0$ and depth $d$.
-Suppose the input of {\bf BCS} is a quadratic polynomial system with $n$ variables and $m$ polynomials.
-Then the bit-size complexity of {\bf Triset}$(\PS_1)$ is $O((m+d)(n-d_0+1)^{5}{\log(n-d_0+1)}))$. \end{Lemma} \begin{Proof} It is obvious that after one time of zero decomposition, the number of polynomials in this branch will increase by one.
-Therefore, at any step of {\bf Triset}, the number of polynomials in this branch is always less than $m+d$.
+\begin{Lemma} Suppose the input of {\bf BCS} is a quadratic polynomial system with $n$ variables and $m$ polynomials.
+Let $\PS_1$ be the system corresponding to a branch with initial depth $b_0$ and depth $b$.
+Then the bit-size complexity of {\bf Triset}$(\PS_1)$ is $O((m+b)(n-b_0+1)^{5}{\log(n-b_0+1)}))$. \end{Lemma}

+\begin{Proof} It is obvious that after one time of zero decomposition, the number of polynomials in this branch will increase at most by one.
+Therefore, at any step of {\bf Triset}, the number of polynomials in this branch is always not bigger than $m+b$.

-Since the initial depth of this branch is $d_0$, we have eliminated $d_0-1$ variables before solving this branch.
-Thus, in the \simplify process, we can do the substitution $n-d_0+1$ times, and the complexity is $O((m+d)(n-d_0+1)^{5}{\log(n-d_0+1)})$ according to Lemma \ref{lm_com_subs}.
+Since the initial depth of this branch is $b_0$, we have already eliminated $b_0-1$ variables before solving this branch.
+Thus, in the \simplify process, we can do the substitution $n-b_0+1$ times, and the complexity is $O((m+b)(n-b_0+1)^{5}{\log(n-b_0+1)})$ according to Lemma \ref{lm_com_subs}.